zmargv/msm_associations/README.md

     rails dev:prime:directors
     ```

  1. As always, use the [Continuous Integration workflow](https://guides.firstdraft.com/continuous-integration.html) to save, submit, and check progress.
+(You'll have to generate all three `starter:resource`s before any of your tests start passing.)

 ## Two important notes about `rails console`